Shilpa-Sareen/react-pwa/README.md

 Preqeuisite: Make sure node is installed at you system.
 If it is not then follow the link to install it: https://nodejs.org/en/download/

 - To run this demo use "npm start" command.
 It will start express.js server at 5000 port.
-For exampleyou will be able to run this at: localhost:5000
+For example: you will be able to run this at: localhost:5000